Cystinuria

 In some cases, fluids may need to be given through a vein (by IV).

 Making the urine more alkaline may help dissolve the cystine crystals.
-This may be done with use of potassium citrate or sodium bicarbonate.
+This may be done by taking potassium citrate or sodium bicarbonate.
 Eating less salt can also decrease cystine release and stone formation.

 You may need pain relievers to control pain in the kidney or bladder area when you pass stones.
 Smaller stones (5 mm or less in diameter) most often pass through the urine on their own.
 Larger stones (more than 5 mm) may need extra treatments.
 Some large stones may need to be removed using procedures such as: